+Priority: Medium

-Priority: Medium Organization: ASTM
+Organization: ASTM

+v2 Status of Progress: Green

 v2 Update: As noted, standards are in development.

+Updates Since v2 was Published:

 Gap I4: Low-Rise Residential and Commercial Building Inspections Using UAS.
 There is a need for a set of best practices or a standard operating procedure (SOP) to inform industry practitioners how to conduct low-rise residential and commercial inspections using UAS.